volysandro/good-soup/AD/Authentication/NTLM/llmnr_nbt-ns_poisoning.md

 # LLMNR Poisoning
+## Disclaimer
+The scenarios listed in this directory are directly taken from Heath Adams (The Cyber Mentor) in his "Zero to Hero" course.
 ## Notes
 - LLMNR Poisoning = NBT-NS Poisoning
 - Link Local Multicast Name Resolution, Netios Name services